-The health minister, Hanoi chairman, and other senior officials at the ministries of health and science and technology, must bear responsibilities related to the fraud COVID-19 test kit case at Viet A company.
+HÀ NỘI — The health minister, Hà Nội chairman, and other senior officials at the ministries of health and science and technology, must bear responsibilities related to the fraud COVID-19 test kit case at Việt Á company, according to the Inspection Commission of the Party Central Committee.

-During a review meeting from March 28-31, the commission concluded that the leaders of the Ministry of Science and Technology (MoST) and Ministry of Health (MoH) had shown a lack of responsibility and lax management, leading to wrongdoings at Viet A Company.
+It concluded that the Party Committees and some leaders of the Ministry of Science and Technology and Ministry of Health showed a lack of responsibility and lax management, resulting in violations of Party regulations and State laws.

-The commission also decided on disciplinary measures on a number of officials of the Vietnam Military Medical University in connection with the Viet A case.
+The commission also decided on disciplinary measures for several officials of the Vietnam Military Medical University in connection with the case.